cs-ed/edtech-plan-LNguyen64/README.md

 * Explore the internet potential impacts and contribute to a computing culture

 ### Garey High School
-Garey High School is one of six comprehensive high schools in the Pomona Unified School District or PUSD.
-It is located 30 miles east of downtown Los Angeles, and is the third-largest school district in Los Angeles County.
+Garey High School is one of eight comprehensive high schools in the Pomona Unified School District or PUSD.
+Locating 30 miles east of downtown Los Angeles, PUSD is the third-largest school district in Los Angeles County.
 PUSD serves approximately 30,000 Pre-K-12 students and 17,000 adult learners at 44 schools in Pomona and Diamond Bar, California.
 Garey High School serves approximately 1,700 students and

 #### School Demographics by Ethnicity:
 * Hispanic/Latino - 95%